What does it take for a white paper to succeed?

 The key ingredients of success

-An insanely short deadline, a team scattered around the world, an initial problem-design, and an overly long draft.
+An insanely short deadline, a team scattered around the world, an initial problem with the design, and an overly long draft.

 Yet all of these projects turned into outstanding white papers.